ICanBoogie/HTTP/docs/Headers.md

 echo $headers->content_disposition; // attachment; filename="ete.jpg"; filename*=UTF-8''%C3%A9t%C3%A9.jpg
 ```

-## Date, Expires, If-Modified-Since, If-Unmodified-Since and Retry-After headers
+## Date, Expires, If-Modified-Since, If-Unmodified-Since, Last-Modified, and Retry-After headers

-All date related headers can be specified as Unix timestamp, strings or `DateTimeInterface` instances.
+All date related headers are represented by a [Date][] instance, and can be specified as Unix timestamp, strings
+or `DateTimeInterface` instances.

 ```php
 <?php